roboticistYan/RoboND-DeepLearning-Project/writeup.md

 - Number of batches per epoch: I chose this parameter to be 200 so that each epoch trains 20 x 200 = 4,000 images (*batch size x batches per epoch*).
 So each epoch roughly walk through the whole training dataset.
 - Epochs and learning rate: as the model is closer to local minima, the slope is smaller and probably needs smaller learning rate.
 In first 40 epochs I used learning rate of 0.001; and in the last 25 I used learning rate of 0.0005.
 The last 5 epochs are executed one by one to get the best performance.

+The model takes several epoches to converge.
+If I reduce number of epochs, the tarining and validation loss can be high, since the model is undertrained.

+Picking too large learning rate might engender overshooting.
+The gradient near local minima tend to be smaller.
+Therefore, if the step is too large, it will bypass the minimum point and the model will fail to converge.

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

 - 1 by 1 convolution: this layer is using kernel shape (1x1xNk), where Nk is the number of kernels.
 It can be viewed as a mini neural network running over the patch.
 It is an cheap and efficient way to adjust the depth of layers.
 A common use of 1x1 convs is the reduce the number of filters.